w-k-s/knowledge/Architecture/Data Transformation Day - AWS.md

 ## Storing Data

+### Aurora
+- MySQL/Postgres compatible database (no vendor lock-in)
+- Enhanced performance for 2 main reasons:
+	- Page size increased to 16KB so writes can be written directly to storage (no need of double buffers)
+	- Storage is in replicated cloud storage
+- Serverless version available.

-### NoSQL
+### DynamoDB
 - The biggest impact of NoSQL in the tech industry is that whereas before you had to figure out how to map your application's data to a relational structures (impedence mismatch), now you have to look at your use-case and figure out which storage engine best fits your needs.
-- **Review, Repeat, Review**: Modelling your data on any NoSQL db is tricky, and likely needs to evolve with time.
-It's important to monitor the how your data is read and written by your applications and review if your data model can be improved to further optimise the process.

-### DynamoDB
 - [**Single table design**](https://aws.amazon.com/blogs/compute/creating-a-single-table-design-with-amazon-dynamodb/) 1 application has one table (or you could say, 1 microservice = 1 table)
 - DynamoDB removes the burden figuring out how many servers and partitions you need on the DB admin and architect; you just need to know your anticipated read/write workload and DynamoDB will figure out how to handle it.
+- Modelling:
+	- Understand the use-case (Nature of the data: OLTP, OLAP, Full Text, Relationship between entities, What does concurrent access look like, Time series, Archiving needs)
+	- Identify the access patterns (Read workload, write workload, Query aggregations & KPIs
+	- Data Modelling using NoSql Design Patterns (Single Table Design, Identify Partition Key = Primary + Sort Key)
+ 	- Review, Repeat, Review: Modelling your data on any NoSQL db is tricky, and likely needs to evolve with time.
+It’s important to monitor the how your data is read and written by your applications and review if your data model can be improved to further optimise the process.

 ## Data Democratization
 - Make data accessible and understandable to a wider range of people within an organization, so that they can make better decisions.